weskersbigtits/weskersbigtits/README.md

       <br> ‎(<i>they/them</i>) <i>LOCKE</i>
  <br> <sup>╰┈➤ About me!
 ◦ Hi, I'm Locke!
 I also go by Al, Dread
-     <br> <sup>‎◦ I am an editor and an artist, and enjoy making fandom or OC related content.
+     <br> ‎◦ I am an editor and an artist, and enjoy making fandom or OC related content.
+  <br> ◦ Im not on pt often but when I am Im with my friend @scrybeoftechnology
+  <br> 𓀐𓂸
         <p align="center"
   </p> <sub> <a href="https://www.patreon.com/weskersbigtits/about"> <sup>PT</sup>
    <p align="center"